3and4/Leither/README_EN.md

 Create MiMei  ok
 mid= RXN74QNeiY08LRSaoeQhx3nOLTC
 ```
-A mimei is created with ID RXN74QNeiY08LRSaoeQhx3nOLTC, default type is file.
-Another mimei type is a Redis database.
+The command creates a Mimei ID RXN74QNeiY08LRSaoeQhx3nOLTC.
+The default Mimei type is file.
+Another type is Redis database.

-After creation, data can be filled into the mimei.
+After its creation, data can be stored in the Mimei.

-**Fill an IPFS file into a mimei:**
+**Store an IPFS file into a Mimei:**
 Mimei support IPFS files and file systems.

-Place an IPFS file into a mimei:
+Set an IPFS file into a Mimei container:
 ```shell
 ./Leither mimei setcid RXN74QNeiY08LRSaoeQhx3nOLTC QmWiEp87XKT5CLfSGiEeGAgMobXuWVz6n5e8dXv82Uu4U2
 ```